2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 The website managers are responsible for maintaining a website that has all pertinent club information posted and maintained up-to-date.
 Posted information includes the club’s governing document and rules, tournament schedules, tournament pairings and start times, tournament results, treasure data and reports, member tournament fee and prize balances, member indexes and handicaps, away tournament information, luncheons/pizza party notifications, and special player information such as statistics and photographs.

 The at-large members provide input and vote with the other Steering Committee members on rule changes and other decisions.
+Ron was Stan-X Organizer in 2025 for Harry.

 Member Responsibilities